-i) Birth parents - Support, information and counselling for birth parents outcome.
+i) Birth parents - Support, information and counselling for birth parents

+It is acknowledged that most birth parents will find it difficult to accept that they can no longer parent their children and that adoption represents the best outcome.
 The Derby City Adoption Service fully supports the principle in the National Adoption Standards that birth parents and birth families are entitled to services, which recognises the lifelong implications of adoption.
 The child's social worker and adoption social worker have discreet but complementary roles in providing services to birth families.
-The childcare workers will endeavour to work with birth parents to enable effective plans to be made and implemented for their children and ensure that birth parents views about adoption and contact are fully recorded:
+The childcare workers will endeavour to work with birth parents to enable effective plans to be made and implemented for their children and ensure that birth parents views about adoption and contact are fully recorded.